CiscoDevNet/ydk-gen/sdk/cpp/install/ubuntu/README.md

 ```
 $ dput ppa:<LP USERNAME>/<PPA NAME> <SOURCE.CHANGES>
 ```
 use -f or remove .upload file to push updates to this package.

-In case the build has some issues and you have to run 'dput' again, make sure you edit the debian/changelog (see above).
+*Note:* In case the build has some issues and you have to run 'dput' again and the package is rejected, make sure you edit the debian/changelog (see above).
 Increment the `*ubuntu<number>` number by 1.
 For example, if on the first upload, it was `0.5.2-0ubuntu1`, change it to `0.5.2-0ubuntu2`